-NANO IN THE WORKS!
-A murder mystery with international implications!
+NANO A murder mystery with international implications!
 Melanie Kato dives head first into the business of cancer research when she builds a lab at West Maui Medical Center.
 She is determined to find a better way of treating cancer than disfiguring surgery and toxic chemicals.
 Coming up with the idea of building minuscule robots that would attack and destroy tumors, she discovers the science is lacking and sets about to develop the techniques herself.
 But when competitors come sniffing around looking for her data, trouble starts!

 Here’s an excerpt from “Directive”, a submarine scene, now available at Amazon: